-Do Relationships Lose Passion When You Move In Together?
-This Expert's Answer May Surprise You
+An Expert Revealed If Relationships Lose Passion After Moving In Together & The Answer May Surprise You

 Obviously, moving in with your SO comes with a slew of rewards — getting more QT together, not having to shlep all your stuff back and forth to each other’s abodes every weekend (#bagladystatus), and enjoying a good morning smooch upon waking up every single day.
 That said, there are some potential pitfalls as well — like having less privacy, dealing with each other’s weird habits you were previously unaware of, and also possibly witnessing the fire fizzle out a bit.
 Which begs the question, do relationships lose passion when you move in together?